 - Human and/or Animal Subjects (no page limit): NIH supported pilot awards must address Protection of Human Subjects, Adequacy of Protection Against Risks, Data and Safety Monitoring Plans, Inclusion of Women and Minorities, and Inclusion of Children.

 Human Research Protection Office (HRPO) approval is not required prior to submission.
 However, HRPO approval is required for all projects involving human subjects before NCATS will approve project funding.
 Although animal research is expected to be rare in this program, the Institutional Animal Care and Use Committee (IACUC) must approve any projects involving animal subjects prior to final funding approval.

-G. NIH Biosketches (no page limit): Include biosketches for the Principal Investigator and for any other investigator whose expertise will be critical for successful completion of the project.
+- NIH Biosketches (no page limit): Include biosketches for the Principal Investigator and for any other investigator whose expertise will be critical for successful completion of the project.
 The personal statement in any biographical sketch should be appropriate for the research proposed in the QuMP application.
-Use the new NIH Biosketch format as of May 2015.
+Use the new NIH Biosketch format as of March 2020.